Religion in Mali: Dogon religion

 The Dogon religion is the traditional African religious or spiritual beliefs of the Dogon people of Mali.
 Dogons who practice the traditional religion of their ancestors believe in one Supreme Creator called Amma (or Ama).
 Amma is the omnipotent, omniscient and omnipresent Creator in Dogon religion.
 They also believe in ancestral spirits known as the Nommo also referred to as "Water Spirits".
-Veneration of the ancestors form an important aspect of their spiritual belief.
+Veneration of the ancestors forms an important aspect of their spiritual belief.
 Mask dances are held immediately after the death of a person and sometimes long after they have passed on to the next life.

 Freedom of religion

 Prior to the Northern Mali conflict, human rights groups recorded "no recent reports of persecution, discrimination, or imprisonment on the basis of religious convictions or affiliation."
 However, terrorist groups attempted to institute strict Islamic law in the northern parts of the country in 2012 and Mali was listed high (#7) in the Christian persecution index published by Open Doors, which described the persecution in the north as severe.
 In spite of this, a 2015 study estimated some 8,000 believers in Christ from a Muslim background in the country.
 Several Islamic sites in Mali were destroyed or damaged by vigilante activists linked to Al Qaeda, claiming that "idol worship" characterized the sites.
 Given the cultural and religious importance of the sites in the city of Timbuctu (Tomboctou), eight of the shrines on the UNESCO heritage list had been fully reconstructed, and another six were in the process of reconstruction, by July 2015.
 However, the occupation and Sharia law were both short-lived, cut short by a French and Chadian military intervention that began in January 2013.

+In 2023, Mali was scored 2 out of 4 for religious freedom; this was mainly due to armed groups active in the north of the country.

+In the same year, the country was ranked as the 17th worst place in the world to be a Christian.